doga/doga/README.md

 _Promo code: QRMSYY4IJCyNZ_

+[Qworum](https://qworum.net) is a new variant of the World Wide Web that is especially suitable for applications (rather than content).

-[Qworum](https://qworum.net) is a PaaS/iPaaS hybrid that is based on the first API technology to support interactive processes:
+Qworum is a commercial PaaS/iPaaS hybrid offering that is based on the first API technology to support interactive processes:

 - A new version of the web that is conceived as a platform for applications rather than content (the _Service/Application Web_ versus the current _Document Web_).
 - A [patented](https://patents.google.com/patent/US8266632) web API technology for modularising web application frontends.